sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 Key Insight:
 Out of 71.2K total bookings, only 62.1% are successfully completed, meaning nearly 38% of demand fails to convert into revenue.

-With total revenue at 24.22M, this indicates a significant portion of potential revenue is lost due to cancellations and incomplete rides.
+With total revenue at 24.22M, This indicates that a substantial portion of potential revenue remains unrealized due to failed ride conversions, highlighting inefficiency in monetizing existing demand.

 Business Impact:
 This is not just an operational inefficiency — it represents a direct revenue leakage problem, where existing demand is not being fully monetized.